Authentication Options

 A global guest user (which still needs to be added into MySQL:

-This will then assign the userlevel for guest to all authenticated users.
+This will then assign the guest user to all authenticated users.

 HTTP Authentication / AD Authorization